craigstroman/find-my-zip/README.md

 ###### Version 2.0.0

 - Switching to using Webpack and Webpack Dev Server
-- Upgrading to ES6 JavaScript
+- Now using JavaScript modules

 ###### Version 1.1.0